The 70 20 10 learning model – I Can’t Believe So Many People Are Taken In By This

 Clever Nelly from Elephants don’t forget IS grounded in science, leverages the latest neuroscience and proven concepts like the Forgetting/Remembering curve and guarantees that employees learn what they are trained.
 Nelly even helps Executives point Nelly at the areas that create the greatest value and measures that value creation and improvement for them.

-70-20-10 is certainly a load of old cobblers but don’t let that let you draw the conclusion that your need to put the boot into L&D or that training doesn’t work.
+70-20-10 learning model is certainly a load of old cobblers but don’t let that let you draw the conclusion that your need to put the boot into L&D or that training doesn’t work.
 Training obviously works when it targeted in the right areas and becomes learned.
 Shep the sheep-dog could probably also work out that employees who have learned and retained all they have been taught will perform better than those who have not.
 And even said Executives when faced with the stark choice, would rather preside over a business full of Nelly supported competent knowledge champions than 70-20-10 exponents.